 Philanthropy and conservation are indeed central to David Yarrow’s passion to document the animal and human world in a fresh and creative way.
 In 2017, charitable donations from the sale of David’s images exceeded $1.2 million, with four of David’s pieces raising $186,000 in just a few minutes at the Tusk Gala dinner in New York City in April 2017.

 In North America, he is represented by two leading photographic galleries in Holden Luntz in Palm Beach and Izzy in Toronto, as well as broader art galleries such as Samuel Lynne in Dallas and Miller in Cincinnati.
 In Europe, David has a very strong presence in the Baltic – with Oslo, Antwerp and Amsterdam all key venues.
 David’s most recent partners Maddox have been extremely popular in both London and Gstaad.

 Yarrow’s position in the industry has been rewarded with a wide range of advisory and ambassadorial roles.
-In conservation, he is an ambassador for WildArk and on the advisory board of Tusk and in luxury goods, he is an ambassador for Bremont watches.
+In conservation, he is an ambassador for WildArk, on the advisory board of Tusk and Ambassador to the Kevin Richardson Foundation (@lionwhisperersa).
 In 2017 Land Rover also appointed David as a global ambassador and creative partner.
 He is the European ambassador for Nikon and has recently been integral to the companies most anticipated Camera release of the last decade.
-In December 2017 he shot LVMH’s latest campaign with Cara Delevingne.
+In December 2017 he shot TAG Heuer’s latest campaign with Cara Delevingne.